 Factors That Can Affect the Price of a Refinishing Project

 - Size Of The Floor: Generally, smaller rooms are going to be more expensive to refinish per square foot.
 This is because the equipment used to sand down a hardwood floor is usually quite large, and it is not easy to get it into or maneuver it through tight areas.
-Some small bathrooms, powder rooms, and laundry rooms may actually be too small to refinish at all without the help of a specialist with the necessary equipment.
+Some small bathrooms, powder rooms, and laundry rooms may be too small to refinish at all without the help of a specialist with the necessary equipment.

 On the other hand, you can often get a discount on a project to refinish a larger space.
 Discounts may also be possible for doing multiple rooms at a time.
-Larger projects represent more money for less effort to contractors, and so they are usually willing to offer discounts in order to secure these jobs.
+Larger projects represent more money for less effort to contractors, and so they are usually willing to offer discounts to secure these jobs.